azawawi/SwiftyZeroMQ/README.md

 [![CocoaPods][cocoapods-badge]][cocoapods-url]
 [![License][mit-badge]][mit-url]

-This library provides easy-to-use iOS [Swift](http://swift.org) bindings for the [ZeroMQ](http://zeromq.org) C++ library.
+This library provides easy-to-use iOS, macOS, tvOS and watchOS [Swift](http://swift.org) bindings for the [ZeroMQ](http://zeromq.org) C++ library.
 It is written in Swift 3 and features a bundled stable [`libzmq`](https://github.com/zeromq/libzmq) library.
 It provides ZeroMQ's low-level API along with an object-oriented API.